alphay78/airbnb-clone-project/README.md

 - A **Payment** is associated with a single **Booking**.
 - A **Review** is linked to a single **User** and a single **Property**.

+## Feature Breakdown

+1. **User Management**
+Handles user registration, authentication, and profile management.
+This feature ensures secure access to the platform and allows users to interact with properties, bookings, and reviews based on their roles (guest or host).

+2. **Property Management**
+Enables hosts to create, update, retrieve, and delete property listings.
+This feature allows the platform to maintain a catalog of available accommodations with relevant details such as location, price, and description.

+3. **Booking System**
+Allows users to make, update, and manage reservations for properties.
+This feature ensures that users can select check-in and check-out dates, view availability, and track their bookings efficiently.

+4. **Payment Processing**
+Manages payment transactions for bookings using various payment methods.
+This feature ensures secure handling of financial data and accurate recording of completed transactions.

+5. **Review System**
+Enables users to leave ratings and comments on properties they have stayed in.
+This feature helps maintain transparency, provides feedback to hosts, and guides future users in choosing accommodations.

+6. **Data Optimization**
+Implements indexing and caching strategies to improve database performance and reduce response times.
+This feature ensures the backend remains scalable and efficient under high user load.